Glazed Chops Recipe

 - 1. In a large skillet, brown pork chops in oil on both sides.
 Transfer to a shallow 3-qt. baking dish.
 In a small bowl, combine the onion, water, syrup, vinegar, Worcestershire sauce, salt, chili powder and pepper; pour over chops.

 - 2. Cover and bake at 350° for 30 minutes.
 Uncover; bake 15 minutes longer or until tender.
-Transfer to a serving platter or until a meat thermometer reads 160°.
+Transfer to a serving platter or until a thermometer reads 160°.

 - 3. Pour pan juices into a small saucepan.
 Combine cornstarch and cold water until smooth; stir into juices.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Serve with pork chops.
 Yield: 6 servings.